ccsurratt/dsc-phase-1-project-v3/README.md

 I began by removing columns that are not relevant to the analysis.
 These columns either:
-* contained information that was not relevant to risk (for example, publication date) or
+* contained information that was not relevant to risk (for example, publication date)

+or
 * did not contain sufficient data to be meaningful in the analysis (for example, report status)

-A full list of columns removed can be found in the [Jupyter Notebook](./Phase 1 Project.ipynb)
+A full list of columns removed can be found in the [Jupyter Notebook](./Phase_1_Project.ipynb)

 I also removed entries that did not have sufficient data.
 Some of these entires were missing all information entirely.
-Others were missing all of the information about passenger outcomes, which made the irrelevant to the analysis.
+Others were missing all of the information about passenger outcomes, which made them irrelevant to the analysis.

 Finally, I converted the data within columns to usable datatypes.
 I converted dates to datetime objects, made strings all uppercase, and filled missing string values with "UNKNOWN".